Understanding OBBBA Medicaid Work Requirements and Their Impact to Psychiatry

 Overview of OBBBA and Medicaid Reforms

 • Eligibility Adjustments Under Medicaid Reforms: Reduces retroactive coverage periods and eliminates enhanced funding for new expansions, potentially leading to coverage gaps for those needing ongoing mental health treatment.
+States must meet minimum requirements and federal requirements when implementing these eligibility changes.
+The law prohibits states from waiving any part of the work and community engagement requirement, including through Section 1115 demonstration authority.

 Key Components of Medicaid Work Requirements